 Guava responds well to the monthly fertilizing.
 When the tree is young and is not bearing fruits, fertilize your potted guava tree with 6:6:6:2 [N P K Mg] to speed up the growth of the plant.

 When the tree starts to bear fruits change the composition to 8:3:9:2 [N P K Mg].

 Do mulching with organic matter so that the plant retains moisture.
-Mulching also helps in insulating the root of guava tree in winter.
+It also helps in insulating the roots in winter.